Fixed vs Growth Mindset: A Practical Mindfulness Guide

 Practicing meditation

 Fixed thought: “My mind wandered, so I can’t meditate.”
 Growth response: “Noticing wandering is part of the practice.”
-A phone timer set for 5 minutes is enough.
+Try five quiet breaths beside a window or after climbing the parking garage stairs, letting heavy eyelids simply be part of the data.

 Handling relationship conflict